-As more organizations make the move to cloud-based storage and applications, cloud Infrastructure as a Service (IaaS) and Software as a Service (SaaS) will continue to present profitable opportunities to small companies looking to create disruption in the IT marketplace.
+As more organizations make the move to cloud-based storage and applications, services like Infrastructure as a Service (IaaS) and Software as a Service (SaaS) will continue to present profitable opportunities to small companies looking to create disruption in the IT marketplace.

-Gartner expects IaaS revenue to grow from $45.8 billion in 2018 to a whopping $72.4 billion in just two years.
+Gartner expects the global cloud services industry to grow from $182.4 billion in 2018 to $331.2 billion by 2022.
 With more small players entering the market, companies have a wide range of services to choose from, but those options don’t come without risks.
-If history is any indication, as many as 1 in 4 cloud providers can go out of business in any year as a result of acquisition or bankruptcy.
+If history is any indication, companies that rely on smaller cloud providers can suddenly find themselves scrambling for alternatives when news of a bankruptcy breaks.

-Considering that every single hour a company can’t access its data can cost more than $300,000, it’s vital for them to have a plan in place to account for the possibility of their cloud provider going out of business.
+Considering that every single moment a company can’t access its proprietary and customer data carries a hefty financial cost, it’s vital for them to have a plan in place to account for the possibility of their cloud provider going out of business.

 Even if a cloud provider proves reliable, it makes sense to have a backup solution in place.
-This could come in the form of a disaster management plan.
-In many cases, the easiest solution is to utilize an entirely separate cloud provider to stores mission critical data and applications in the event of problems with the primary provider.
-Maintaining separate cloud providers may create challenges in terms of data management and record keeping, but the extra effort is certainly preferable compared to the prospect of losing valuable data altogether.
+In many cases, the easiest solution is to utilize an entirely separate cloud provider or data center to store mission-critical data and applications in the event of problems with the primary provider.
+Maintaining separate cloud providers, either as distinct deployments or as part of a multi-cloud architecture, may create challenges in terms of data management and record keeping, but the extra effort is certainly preferable compared to the prospect of losing valuable customer data altogether.

-These contingency plans can help protect not only against the cloud provider going out of business, but also against unexpected service outages that can affect even the largest and most reliable providers.
-After Amazon Web Services experienced outages that affected the eastern US for several hours in February of 2017, The Wall Street Journal reported that companies in the S&P 500 lost $150 million, to say nothing of the numerous smaller companies who can’t afford to lose valuable business to downtime.
+These contingency plans can help protect not only against the cloud provider going out of business, but also against unexpected system downtime that can affect even the largest and most reliable providers.
+After Amazon Web Services experienced outages that affected the eastern US for several hours in February of 2017, The Wall Street Journal reported that companies in the S&P 500 lost $150 million, to say nothing of the numerous smaller companies that can’t afford to lose valuable business to system downtime.

-Organizations can also protect themselves by identifying mission critical data and applications that can be backed up locally.
+Organizations can also protect themselves during a cloud migration by identifying mission-critical data and applications that can be backed up locally.
 These backups can be accessed quickly to make it easier to switch providers in the event that something goes wrong with the original provider.
 Colocating with a data center can be especially helpful in this process.
-Many data centers provide access to multiple cloud providers, making it much easier to back up data and transfer services in the event of one provider’s failure.
+Many data centers provide access to multiple cloud providers, making it much easier to back up customer data and transfer services in the event of one provider’s failure.

-In many ways, planning for a cloud provider to go out of business is similar to planning for a disaster.
+In many ways, planning for a cloud provider to go out of business is similar to planning for a disaster Or other forms of system downtime.
 Losing access to its data can be devastating to any organization.
-Even if a cloud provider seems reliable today, migrating operations to the cloud is a long-term investment, and there’s no guarantee that a successful provider will continue to thrive in the future.
-By carefully scrutinizing service agreements and taking steps ensure that vital assets won’t be lost when a cloud provider ceases operation, companies can avoid suffering lasting collateral damage.
+Even if a cloud provider seems reliable today, migrating applications to the cloud is a long-term investment, and there’s no guarantee that a successful provider will continue to thrive in the future.
+By carefully scrutinizing service agreements prior to cloud migration and taking steps to ensure that vital assets won’t be lost when a cloud provider ceases operation, companies can avoid suffering lasting collateral damage.